JacobPjetursson/Social_Graphs_Wookiepedia/docs/_posts/2000-01-05-sentiment.md

 icon: img/icons/sentiment.png
 ---

-<h1></h1>
-Sentment analysis enables us to extract "hidden" information and meaning from dialog and movie scripts.
+<h1>Sentiment Analysis</h1>

+Now it's time to dive into one of the most exciting part of this analysis.
+A sentiment analysis means determining the _sentiment_ of a text, that is its level of positivity.
+We will perform this analysis on the various manuscripts of the movies, as well as the dialog (transcripts).

-## Sentiment across the movie scripts
+## Sentiment across the movies
-Through sentiment analysis on the movie scripts we are able to build a storyline (shown below) which shows us that the sentiment alone does not correlated fully with the storyarc.
-However, we see that every middle movie (the second of each triology) is substantially more positive than the others, seems like Disney is looking to give us a less uplifting nine'th installment of the series.
+By performing a sentiment analysis on the movie manuscripts we are able to build sort of a storyline, which we show below.
 <img src="img/sentiment_series.png" alt="Word cloud for episode vi" style="width:100%">

+From this graph, we can se ups and downs throughout the series, however, they have another pattern that one would expect.
+We would expect episode VI to be a substantial high, ending the series on a high note.
+This however does not seem to be the case.
+We see the pattern that every middle movie (II, IV and VIII) all have high sentiments, signaling that we should expect a less positive ninth movie in the series.

-## How well does the script and dialog fit together?
+## How well does sentiment of the manuscript and dialog fit together?
-Through sentiment analysis, we are able to somewhat compare the story of the dialog with the story of the script.
-As seen below, the movie-scripts are a bit more negative than the dialog, this does most likely come down to characters dying as screaming is not a part of the dialog.
-Furthermore, the scripts is more dileberate in fighting scenes, where people tend to talk less than they fight.
+Through sentiment analysis yet again, we are able to compare the story of the dialog with the story of the script:
 <img src="img/sentiment_across_movies.png" alt="Word cloud for episode vi" style="width:100%">

-<h3> Who have the most lines?</h3>
-Who is actually talking the most in the movies.
-Do we have long speeches from the evil main-characters or what?
-From the distributions shown below, it is clear that we are on the side of the rebellion following Luke and Han.
-Besides this, we quickly see that C3PO(Threepio) is talking a lot more than we remember.
+We can see that the movie manuscripts are a bit more negative than the dialog.
+This can most likely be explained by characters dying, or characters fighting.
+In the manuscript, this will be explained, whereas it is often only shown in the movie.

+<h3>Who talks the most?</h3>
+Which character is the most talkative in star wars?
+Will it be one of the evil guys, with their constant blabbering of taking over the world, or someone else entirely?
+Lets take a look.
 <!-- Tab links -->
 <div class="tab">
   <button class="tablink talk" onclick="openImg(event, 'dialog_sentiment_IV', 'talk')" id="defaultTalk">Episode IV</button>